eldoy/sirloin/README.md

 })
 ```
 ### REVERSE PROXY LOAD BALANCER
 Sirloin has built-in support for reverse proxying so you can use it as a load balancer instead of Nginx, Haproxy or Traefik.
-You entire application stack can now be pure Javascript.
+Your entire application stack can now be pure Javascript.
 ```javascript
 // Enable proxy mode
 const app = new Sirloin({ proxy: true })